shawnkgriffin/slapchat/docs/Functional Requirements.md

 - [ ] Redux - state machine management (stretch)

 ## Database
+ - [ ] Postgres
- - [ ] Mongo DB
+ - [ ] PostgresGIS (stretch)

 ## Chat Features (Core)
-- [ ] Conversation - display, select, read, create, update, delete
-- [ ] Channel - display, select, read, create, update, delete
+- [X] Channels - display, select, read, update
-- [ ] Conversations - Messages sent on a channel or 1-1 are only visible on that channel.
+- [ ] Messages - Messages sent on a channel or 1-1 are only visible on that channel.
-- [ ] Direct messages (1-1) - display, select, read, create, update, delete
+- [X] Direct messages (1-1) - display, select, read,  update
 - [ ] Notifications
-- [ ] User avatar
+- [X] User avatar
 - [ ] URL display with link to click
 - [ ] png, jpg, gif display with link to click
 - [ ] emoticons
-- [ ] Real time updates
+- [X] Real time updates
 - [ ] Search functionality
 - [ ] Tags, keywords & @mentions
 - [ ] User changes in name, avatar or status are immediately reflected in all clients
-- [ ] Notifications are styled differently from chat messages
+- [X] Notifications are styled differently from chat messages
-- [ ] Header will display the count of connected users
+- [ ] User status (logged in or not) is shown in the sidebar.
-- [ ] When the number of connected users changes, this count will be updated for all connected users
+- [X] Messages sent when user is logged off are stored for later retrieval

  ## Chat Features (stretch)